Unreliable-Support/note-harvester/README.md

     ```

 4.  **How to Use:**
+    For a visual guide, [watch the demo on YouTube](https://youtu.be/z5KpwDU25sY).

     - Create or select a notebook from the left panel.
 This will be your "active" notebook.
     - Go to any other application (browser, PDF reader, code editor).
     - Highlight some text.